JuliaPlots/MakieGallery.jl/docs/src/interaction.md

 push!(x, 5.0);
 ```
 Boom!
 The event of the `on-do` block was triggered!
-We will be using this in the following paragraphs to establish interactiveness.
+We will be using this in the following paragraphs to establish interactivity.

 For more info please have a look at [`Observables`](https://juliagizmos.github.io/Observables.jl/stable/).